thedumbterminal/ci-speed/README.md

 ## Environment Variables

 * DATABASE_URL - Set the PostgreSQL DSN to use other than the default.
+* UI_URL_BASE - Set the prefix when creating URLs to the UI app.

 ## Tech
 * Python